JSBmanD/docs/pages/dashboard/organization-view.md

 	1. Click "Invite".
 	1. All Agency Admins on the agency account will receive an invitation email, and any of those Agency Admins can accept the invitation on behalf of their agency.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Granting agencies Sensitive Data & App-Level Settings permissions"
-	Agencies with Sensitive Data & App-Level Settings permissions to an Org or App will have access to that Org/App's API keys, which can be used to access Branch's [HTTP](https://docs.branch.io/apps/deep-linking-api/) and [Data Export](https://docs.branch.io/exports/api-v3/#__search) APIs.
-Agency data filters (e.g. Only Show Agency-tagged Data) will not apply to data accessed via the Daily Export API, so we recommend against granting agencies these permissions and providing them with API keys.
+  "title": "Granting agencies Sensitive Data & App-Level Settings permissions", "body": "Agencies with Sensitive Data & App-Level Settings permissions to an Org or App will have access to that Org/App's API keys, which can be used to access Branch's [HTTP](https://docs.branch.io/apps/deep-linking-api/) and [Data Export](https://docs.branch.io/exports/api-v3/#__search) APIs.
+Agency data filters (e.g. Only Show Agency-tagged Data) will not apply to data accessed via the Daily Export API, so we recommend against granting agencies these permissions and providing them with API keys."
+}
+[/block]

 #### Defining Permissions

 Each access level - as defined above - comes with predefined permissions which you can edit if you choose.

-!!! tip "Modifying Permissions"
+[block:callout]
+{
+  "type": "tip",
+  "title": "Modifying Permissions",
-	If you want to modify a predefined access level, click the pencil icon to (de)select the available options.
+  "body": "If you want to modify a predefined access level, click the pencil icon to (de)select the available options."
+}
+[/block]

 - <notranslate>**Link-level Settings**</notranslate> - Settings or features that can impact functionality for single links.
 - <notranslate>**Channel-level Settings**</notranslate> - Settings or features that can impact functionality across a marketing channel.